hbctraining/spatial_nanocourse/lessons/visum_hd.md

 **Is there a visualization for this workflow that we can include here?**

-Let's begin by running some functions that we similarly run for single cell RNA-seq, which includes finding the variable features and scaling the data. _Note that this is being done on all cells in the dataset._
+To help with performance in terms of both speed and quality of results, we will start with defining a set of highly variable genes.
+Once that is done, we will scale the data. _Note that this is being done on all cells in our object._

 ```r
 object_filt <- FindVariableFeatures(object_filt)
 object_filt <- ScaleData(object_filt)
 ```

 Next, we select 10,000 cells and create a new sub-sampled 'sketch' assay using the `SketchData()` function.
-THis data will get stored as a new assay in the object. **Talk about what this function does.
-Break down each argument in the below command**
+This data will get stored as a new assay in the object. **Talk about what this function does.
+What is the Leverage score?
+Break down each argument in the below command**.
+Why couldn't we run sketch without FindVariableFeatures / Scaling?
+It's unclear what impact this has on subsampling.
+More detail on sketch might resolve these questions.

 ```r
 # we select 10,000 cells and create a new 'sketch' assay